 Interruption of menstruation during Ramadan

-Some women also considering temporarily interrupt their menstruation taking some hormonal contraceptives (pill type).
-This solution can be discussed with a doctor, but it remains controversial on the plan religious.
+Some women also considering temporarily interrupt their menstruation by taking some hormonal contraceptives (pill type).
+This solution can be discussed with a doctor, but it remains controversial on the plan religieux.
 If you choose this method, be sure to do so with full awareness and sincerity.

 Finally, take care of yourself during this time.
-Eat iron-rich foods, rest, and practice acts of devotion such as invocations (two) or some spiritual readings.
-These are as many ways to stay connected to your faith. 🌸
+Eat foods rich in iron, rest, and practice acts of devotion such as invocations (two) or some spiritual readings.
+These are just as many ways to stay connected to your faith. 🌸

-Manage your physical and mental well-being during your period in Ramadan
+Managing your physical and mental well-being during menstruation in Ramadan

-1- Adopt a diet suited to your needs
+1- Adopt a diet that suits your needs

 During your period, your body loses important nutrients, including iron.